SDFIdk/FIRE/README.md

 ### Running Python code

-After setting up the environment as detailed above, Python code accessing the Oracle DB can now be run from your host:
+After setting up the environment as detailed above `pytest` should be runnable as follows from your host:

-> docker-compose exec oraclelinux python fikspunktsregister/test/runsql.py system oracle fikspunktsregister/test/sql/helloworld.sql
+> docker-compose exec oraclelinux cd fikspunktsregister && ORA_USER=fire ORA_PASSWORD=fire ORA_HOST=localhost pytest